shwetaJones/CSE-20/README.md

-Beginning Programming in Python taught by Larissa A Munishkina at UCSC
+Beginning Programming in Python taught by Professor Larissa A. Munishkina at UCSC